 Me?
 I never moved on.

-With the darkness of night as a backdrop I create original photographs using cutting edge equipment, innovative techniques & tools and the oldest resource of all: time.
+With the darkness of night as a backdrop I create original photographs using innovative equipment, pioneering techniques & tools and the oldest resource of all: time.

 Removing the split-second constraints of daytime photography gives me the freedom to work with a range of styles on location- from creating abstract light art to capturing the majesty of the night sky.

-I've been privileged to share my passion first hand at events from local camera club nights to national conferences.
-My images and technique insights have appeared widely in the media ranging from daily papers to specialist photography titles.
+I've been privileged to share my passion first hand at events from small workshops & local camera club nights to consumer events & national conferences.
+My images and technique insights have appeared widely in media ranging from the daily press to specialist photography titles.

 Mostly I let my images do the talking but sometimes kind words come from the people I've worked with: